Church In The Power of the Spirit (2022)

-In this paper I will examine Moltmann’s understanding of church as revealed in his book ‘The Church in the Power of the Spirit’.
-To do this, I will outline six of the most important characteristics of a Baptist understanding of church as defined by a number of Baptists (and others), and then look at Moltmann’s view in order to show that he agrees with the Baptist views.
-Wright considered it the best ‘baptist’ book on church available, despite not being written by a Baptist.
+In this paper I will examine Moltmann’s understanding of church as it was revealed in his book ‘The Church in the Power of the Spirit’.
+To do this, I will outline six of the most important characteristics of a Baptist understanding of church as defined by a number of Baptists, (and others) and then look at Moltmann’s views in order to show that he largely agrees with those Baptist views.
+Wright considered ‘The Church in the Power of the Spirit’ to be the best ‘baptist’ book on church available, despite it not being written by a Baptist.

-I will look at believer’s baptism (not adult baptism), free church (not state church), Reformation, the Lord’s Supper, the authority of the Christ, and priesthood and the ministry of all believers.
+I will look at believer’s baptism, (not just adult baptism) free church, (not state church) Reformation, the Lord’s Supper, the authority of the Christ, and priesthood and the ministry of all believers.

 BELIEVER’S (WATER) BAPTISM

 The Baptist view is that baptism is for believers only (not just adult believers only) and that baptism is not dependent upon the believer’s feelings, but that it is rather an act of obedience for adults and young people alike.
 ‘A theology of conversion is at the heart of the Baptist understanding of baptism,’ says Beasley-Murray, for ‘part of the process of becoming a Christian is being baptised.’
 Baptism is not regarded by Baptists as an optional extra, but as a necessary part of the discipleship process by virtue of the command of Christ, the example of Christ, and the practice of the early church.